cbrake/linux-serial-test/README.md

       -c, --rts-cts     Enable RTS/CTS flow control
-      -B, --2-stop-bit  Use two stop bits per character -P, --parity      Use parity bit (odd, even, mark, space) -e, --dump-err    Display errors
+      -B, --2-stop-bit  Use two stop bits per character -P, --parity      Use parity bit (odd, even, mark, space) -k, --loopback     Use internal hardware loop back -K, --write-follow Write follows the read count (can be used for multi-serial loopback) -e, --dump-err    Display errors
       -r, --no-rx       Don't receive data (can be used to test flow control) when serial driver buffer is full